 In our country, CECA, which represents 38% of the Spanish financial system, has been in close contact with ISBI from its founding in 1928 and is currently a WSBI member. «Raising public awareness on the importance of saving both in terms of the growth of economies as well as personal well-being is the objective of the meeting», stated those responsible for the national organisation.

 The Spanish and German associations of savings banks, CECA and DGSV, have met with the association of small businesses (Cepyme) and the Spanish Banking Association (AEB) to discuss the role of the credit institutions in the financing of SMEs in Europe.

-The Social Programmes of former savings banks grew last year for the first time since 2008.
+The Obra Social of former savings banks grew last year for the first time since 2008.
 In 2015 they allocated an overall amount of 717.3 million euros, 1.05% more than the previous year, which means a rise in investment that has not been seen since 2008.
 This positive evolution is explained by the improvement that the economy has experienced, the progressive diversification of companies' income sources, and the plans implemented to improve the efficiency of their structures.

 Banks request that the regulatory framework be finalised immediately, and demand equality of rules for digital operators.

 The banking sector faces the great challenge of improving its profitability in an environment in which low interest rates and competition from new digital operators reduce its income.
 That is why one of the complaints heard most often by the bankers during the financial meeting was that, to make matters worse, there is now a regulatory uncertainty which discourages banks from giving credit.